-An Industrial Year extends the length of our undergraduate degree by a year and is available to students who are following the BEng and MEng programmes equally.
-Taken between years 3 and 4 the Industrial Year is well regarded by industry and the IET as providing a good opportunity to test and develop skills and techniques used by engineers the world over.
+An Industrial Year extends the length of your undergraduate degree by a year and is taken after year 2.
+The Industrial Year is well regarded by industry and the IET as providing a good opportunity to test and develop skills and techniques used by engineers the world over.

 During this year you will be paid by the company, and will have the opportunity to get involved in a real project.
-Students who take this opportunity find it immensely helpful in developing their technical ability as well as their personal skills.
+You will find this opportunity immensely helpful in developing your technical ability as well as your personal skills.
 Some gain sponsorship from their placement company, and may even be offered a graduate job on completion of their degree!

 Tuition fees for placement years

-There is a tution fee for the academic year spent in industry or whilst studying abroad (where available).
+There is a reduced tuition fee for the academic year spent in industry or whilst studying abroad (where available).
 Fee information and further clarification is available on the University fees and funding page.

 You will apply your growing expertise to a challenging and open-ended design project in addition to the modules listed below.
 In the past, these projects have included the design of a suitcase that follows you around a railway station or airport, the location of hidden radio transmitters and an automatic balancing broom!